NhanNguyen000/InfluenzaVaccine_protection/README.md

    - The **qtl** folder store the outcome of the QTL analysiss
    - The **pathwayAnalsysis_allSigMebos** folder store the outcome of pathway analysis from the Metabo Analyst website ([metaboanalyst.ca](https://www.metaboanalyst.ca))
 - The **temp** folder stores data, code, outcome at the development phase, which is a preliminary stage before the final analysis.
+- The **sendOut** folder contains data, code, outcome that were generated for other colleagues' srequests.

 ## Related publication
 TBC.
 Publication DOI: To be added.\